 You can use a plus sign to add words that you want to be included in the search results.

 “content marketing + SEO”

 For example, if you wanted to search your favorite SEO website for articles on 404 errors, you would use the following:

 “site:searchenginejournal.com 404 errors”

 If you’re in a situation where you need any results that have more than one website with similar content to a site you are familiar with, just use the following:

-This one will help you find information related to the domain that you are searching.
-It will help you identify things like pages with the domain text on-page (not necessarily linked), similar on-site pages, and the website’s cache.
+With this, you can identify things like pages with the domain text on-page (not necessarily linked), similar on-site pages, and the website’s cache.

 Putting It All Together: How to Use These Commands & Operators in the Real World

 It isn’t always easy to identify the best combinations of search commands and operators that will help you accomplish your objective.

-Below are a few ideas that you can use to take these operators and use them to their fullest potential for a wide variety of SEO uses.
+Here are a few more ideas you can use to take these operators and use them to their fullest potential for a wide variety of SEO uses.

 Dig Deeper Into Website Content Research